devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-3/step1.md

 WORDPRESS_DB_PASSWORD = this is the password for the root user we specified during the MariaDB installation.

 docker specific variables:
---name: name of the container
+name: name of the container